QuanEstimation.jl: An open-source Julia framework for quantum parameter estimation: Scheme setup

 In QuanEstimation.jl, the master equations can be defined via the function \code{Lindblad()}, and the quantum channels can be defined via the function \code{Kraus()}.
-Simplified demonstration codes for calling these two functions are as follows:
+The demonstration codes for calling these two functions are as follows:

 In the function \code{Lindblad()}, the argument \code{tspan} is an array representing the time length for the evolution.
 In general, the argument \code{H0} is a matrix or a vector of matrices representing the full Hamiltonian in the noncontrolled scheme or the free (noncontrolled) part of the Hamiltonian in the controlled scheme.
 It is a matrix when the Hamiltonian is time-independent and a vector with the length equivalent to that of \code{tspan} when it is time-dependent.
-The argument \code{dH} is a vector of matrices containing the derivatives of the Hamiltonian for the parameters to be estimated, same as that in the hybrid-language package~\cite{Zhang2022}.
+The argument \code{dH} is a vector of matrices for time-independent Hamiltonians and a vector of vector of matrices for time-dependent Hamiltonians, which contains the derivatives of the Hamiltonian for the parameters to be estimated, same as that in the hybrid-language package~\cite{Zhang2022}.

 Moreover, the Hamiltonian and its derivative can also be defined by functions.
 This can be done with the help of the function \code{Hamiltonian()}, which takes the functions \code{H0(u)}, \code{dH(u)} and the values of \code{u} (a float number or a vector) as arguments.
 It is a multiparameter scenario when \code{u} is a vector.
-The output type of \code{H0(u)} should be a matrix or a vector of matrices, and that of \code{dH} should be a vector of matrices.
+The output type of \code{H0(u)} should be a matrix, and that of \code{dH} should be a vector of matrices.
 In the case that the Hamiltonian is time-dependent, the functions should be in the form of \code{H0(u,t)} and \code{dH(u,t)}.
 The demonstration codes for calling \code{Lindblad()} with the functions \code{H0(u)} and \code{dH(u)} are as follows:

 The demonstration codes for the multiparameter scenario can be found in the documentation~\cite{doclink}.